rybern/mstan/README.md

 }
 ```

-From root, run `python graph_search.py examples/bernoulli.m.stan examples/bernoulli_data.json`
+From root, run `python graph_search.py examples/bernoulli.m.stan examples/bernoulli_data.json`.
 The first argument is the modular stan file and the second is input data.

 # Running the "Birthday" Example

-I stuffed the 9 versions of the birthday model into a modular file: `examples/birthday/birthday.m.stan`.
-This is just to show that it works; we should do a more reasonable translation later.
+My translation of the birthday case study into a modular Stan program for can be found at: `examples/birthday/birthday.m.stan`.

-The data for the birthday problem has been preprocessed.
-You can replicate this by running `Rscript prepare_birthday_data.R` inside examples/birthday.
+The data for the birthday problem has been pre-processed.
+You can replicate the pre-processing by running `Rscript prepare_birthday_data.R` inside `examples/birthday`.
 This converts the original `.csv` file into a `.json` file and adds all of the extra information expected by the Stan models (e.g. holidays).

-To run the graph search, run `python graph_search.py examples/birthday/birthday.m.stan examples/birthday/births_usa_1969.json`.
+There is also a simpler translation of the birthday problem at `examples/birthday/birthday-trivial-translation.m.stan` To run the graph search on this trivial example, execute `python graph_search.py examples/birthday/birthday-trivial-translation.m.stan examples/birthday/births_usa_1969.json`.

 Here are example results:
 ```